jayantbh/twicture/README.md

 ToDo:

+- [ ] Replace actions list with Twicture message.
-- Fix image not rendering issue.
+- [x] Fix image not rendering issue.
-- Fix *Twicture* button not showing on new tweets issue.
+- [x] Fix *Twicture* button not showing on new tweets issue.
-- Fix *Twicture* button not showing on tweets page.
+- [ ] Fix *Twicture* button not showing on tweets page.
-- Add a nice blue border to the image.
+- [ ] Add a nice blue border to the image.